 - Bake your pizza on a hot pizza stone or pizza steel.
 Alternatively, you can use a baking tray (see my tips in the recipe card!) and make sure the pizza stone is inside during preheat, so it’s already hot when you bake your pizza.
 This will avoid a soggy bottom and makes the crust crispier.

-More delicious pizza recipes?
+More delicious pizza or focaccia recipes?

 - Pizza with zucchini